Tesla Controller Bridge

 Does this work with Xbox One controllers?

 No. You need an Xbox Series X|S controller (model 1914).
 Older Xbox One controllers use a different Bluetooth protocol that isn't compatible with the bridge firmware.
+Some Xbox One controllers use Bluetooth Classic and will be visible to the Tesla in the Bluetooth settings.

 No serial port appears when I click Install